johncrook-davies/sailing/stilltobecategorised.md

 * Bearing

 ## Todo
-* Page 20 - all questions (for 8 give as much information as possible - so reasons why etc, for 9 add size and fog signal and whether making way)
+* Page 17 - questions 3 and 4